amiraa127/Dense_HODLR/README.md

-#HODLR PACKAGE : Fast dense solver for hierarchically off-diagonal low-rank matrices
+#HODLR PACKAGE : Hierarchically off-diagonal low-rank matrix manipulation package

 This software package is a highly felxible HODLR solver that can be used in a variety of applications.
 The package can solve matrices that are preallocated in memmory or defined by a kernel function.

 A variety of low-rank approximation methods (SVD, partial pivoting ACA, full pivoting ACA, BDLR, etc.) are available.
-Furthermore, the package also accepts any custom HODLR partitioning from the user which is very handy in many applications.
+Furthermore, the package also accepts any custom HODLR partitioning from the user which is very useful in many applications.

 ####Author :